-Wealth of cattle may the steed / price-winner bring us, wealth of horses, sons and all sustaining riches; may Aditi make us free from sin, may the horse endowed with oblations appropriate for us the lordship.
+Wealth of cattle may the steed/prize-winner bring us, wealth of horses, sons and all sustaining riches; may Aditi make us free from sin, may the horse endowed with oblations appropriate for us the lordship.

 vanatāṃ: impv. pres.
 3rd sing. Ā I-VI cl.